GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## November 27, 2018-B JMJ Created class MecanumWizard for Autonomous helper methods
+Moved many of the methods in `AOpMode_Forward_and_turn` to a new class `MecanumWizard`.
+These methods were jointly developed by myself and GJB (FTC Team#12598) team members.
+Added methods to strafe by a particular amount (versions that take inches and meters), now that encoder values are computed correctly when strafing.

 ## November 27, 2018-A JMJ Correctly Computing Encoder Values for the Mecanum Drive
 At present the encoder values assume a regular wheel, not mecanum wheel (see October 12, 2018-C JMJ  note).
 One of the GJB team members has requested using